nasuni-labs/nasuni-api-utilities/Reporting_and_Chargeback/README.md

 **Known Issues**: Edge Appliances must be online, NMC managed, and running Nasuni 8.5 or higher in order to retrieve share size.\
 **Name**: ExportAllSharesAndSizes.ps1

+## Export Top Level Folder Sizes to CSV
+Get the size of top level folders within a share using the NMC API and export the results to CSV.
+Uses the Edge Appliance Data API to provide the list of top level folders within the share — assumes all shares are connected to the Edge Appliance specified in the script.
+Shares to query for Top Level folders need to have the 'Sync and Mobile Access' share-level Advanced Setting enabled.
+Leave this off for other shares.

+**API Endpoints Used**:
+* NMC API: List Shares (GET) - http://docs.api.nasuni.com/nmc/api/1.2.0/index.html#list-shares
+* NMC API: Refresh Info on Path (POST) - http://docs.api.nasuni.com/nmc/api/1.2.0/index.html#refresh-info-about-a-given-path
+* NMC API: Get Info on a Path (GET) - http://docs.api.nasuni.com/nmc/api/1.2.0/index.html#get-info-on-a-specific-path
+* Data API: Get items (GET) - http://b.link/Nasuni_API_Documentation

+**Required Inputs**: NMC hostname, NMC username, NMC password, Data API username, Data API Password, Top Level Folder, Report File, Limit\
+**Compatibility**: Nasuni 8.5 or higher required\
+**Output CSV content**: volume_guid, filer_serial_number, path, size\
+**Known Issues**: Edge Appliances must be online, NMC managed, and running Nasuni 8.5 or higher in order to retrieve folder size.
+The Data API user must have NTFS permissions to the folders being listed.

 ## Export Antivirus Violations to CSV
 This script uses the NMC API to export antivirus violations for all volume and Edge Appliances in an Account to a CSV.\
 **Required Inputs**: NMC hostname, username, password, reportFile\